TomasHubelbauer/is4a-leaderboard/README.md

 ![](https://github.com/tomashubelbauer/is4a-leaderboard/workflows/github-pages/badge.svg)

-Display the current IS4A .NET repositories GitHub leaderboard position.
+Displays the current IS4A .NET repositories GitHub leaderboard position.

+## To-Do

+Display the amount of stars needed to overtake the next position.